frogger21/columbiaX-edX-a1/README.md

 The motivation behind ridge regression is that the OLS/MLE might be overfitting the data to noise and therefore has a poor out-of-sample prediction accuracy.
-By choosing the appropriate lambda the ridge regression will lower the magnitude of the weights and have a lower forecasting variance.
-A bias-variance trade off.
+By choosing the appropriate lambda the ridge regression will lower the magnitude of the weights and thus a lower forecasting variance: A bias-variance trade off.
 An analytic solution exists to the ridge regression problem and doesn't require any optimization algorithms.
 Ridge regression and the solution to the Maximum A Posteriori (MAP Regression) are the same.
-MAP looks for the set of weights that arg max ln(w|y,X) while MLE looks for the set of weights that arg max ln(y|mu=Xw,sigma^2).
+MAP looks for the set of weights that arg maximizes ln(w|y,X) while MLE looks for the set of weights that arg maximizes ln(y|mu=Xw,sigma^2).

 ![alt text](https://github.com/frogger21/columbiaX-edX-a1/blob/master/edx1.JPG)
 source: Professor John Paisley's ML lecture at ColumbiaX edX.